Stardust Week, a Virtual Club Event – Extended!

-- All games will pay DOUBLE regular club masterpoints®, and the points awarded will be SILVER instead of black.
+- All games will pay DOUBLE regular club masterpoints, and the points awarded will be 1/4 gold, 3/4 black!

 - You do not need to do anything special to participate these games; Virtual Club play is automatically included.

-- This is not a STaC (Sectional Tournament at the Club).
-There will be no overalls or combining of scores.
+- There will be no overalls or combining of scores.
 It’s your regular club game with new, temporary conditions.

-This opportunity is only available to clubs that have created a Virtual Club on Bridge Base Online.
+This opportunity is only available to clubs that have created a Virtual Club on BBO.
 If your club hasn’t signed up yet, it’s not too late!
 Club managers can fill out a short form to get started.